-From Visual Studio 2005 or 2008, you can create the file through the DevPartner > Options menu, as described below.
-Refer to "Using the Session Control API" on page 367 for information on creating a session control file with a text editor.
+From Visual Studio 2003 or 2005, you can create the file through the DevPartner > Options menu, as described below.
+Refer to "Creating a Session Control File with a Text Editor" on page 371 for information on creating a session control file with a text editor.